gvwilson/thirdbit/src/fiction/iffy/index.md

 / wake up

-A few hours later Iffy opened one eye to check the time and groaned, her dream fading, fading, gone.
+Iffy opened one eye and groaned, her dream fading, fading, gone.
 Four a.m.
 It would be light outside—the sun wouldn't touch the horizon again for weeks—but it still *felt* like the middle of the night.
-Rothera's streets would be empty except for cleaning bots and patrolling Marines and people working night shift.
+Rothera's streets would be empty except for cleaning bots and patrolling Marines and people working night shifts.

 *And folk dumb enough t' waste rand on curfew passes,* she thought grumpily.
-She didn't know if Uncle Jack had returned from his outing or not, but either way, he'd probably have spent more on drink and lost more gambling than she'd spent on clothes in the last year.
+She didn't know if Uncle Jack had gone on another outing or not, but if he had, he'd probably have spent more on drink and lost more gambling than she and Aunt Naggie had spent on clothes in the last year.

 She checked the time again.
 The fog-ends of whatever bad dream she'd been having were already evaporating.